Demand for Adobe Commerce (Magento) Developers Continues to Expand

 - Third-party core frameworks and libraries (e.g., Laminas and Symfony)

-As a popular e-commerce solution, Magento is huge and very powerful.
+As a popular e-commerce solution, the platform is huge and very powerful.
 It has its own rules and best practices.
 But so do the technologies it’s built upon.
 For example, Magento experts will be in the habit of conforming to PHP coding standards like PSR-0 (autoloading standard), PSR-1 (basic coding standards), PSR-2 (coding style guide), PSR-3 (logger interface), and PSR-4 (autoloader).

-Magento Versions: Magento 1 and Magento 2 Are Significantly Different
+Magento 1 and Magento 2 Are Significantly Different

 Theme Migration